Contact

 Your Status as a Maryland Resource Parent

 The Maryland system involves several distinct roles.
-As your foster care adoption attorney, our role is to protect your rights and ensure the legal transfer of parental rights is permanent.
 In Maryland, foster parents are formally called resource parents.

 Eligibility and the Finalization Process